houli/DistributedTComms/README.md

 install Node.js.
 This can be found here :
 	http://nodejs.org/
-After installing node, open the directory for our programm and run "nom install".
+After installing node, open the directory for our programm and run "npm install".
 You will also need to have python 2.7.
 You can find the executable for your platform here:
 	https://www.python.org/downloads/

+We didn't want to include the data set in this repo so you must add the data set to the directory containing the program.
+This data set should be named:
+	'names.txt'
-After you have npm installed, and installed python 2.7.x you can run our program by following these instructions.
+After you have npm installed, and installed python 2.7.x, and added the data set you can run our program by following these instructions.

 1. Go to the directory in your command line
 2. run "node server.js '[target name]' '[target name]'"